 Gialos (Greek word for sea shore).
 A group of food-loving friends opened this sea-front restaurant in the picturesque village of Pollonia in 2007.
-Simple, elegant, and discreet — Giorgio Armani has dined there too — it serves a delicious mix of history and modernity, with stand-out specialties such as sea bream carpaccio with olive oil/ fresh pepper, open lasagne with vegetables/prawns/ cream cheese, chicken filled with sun-dried tomatoes & a rosemary sauce mousse, and fresh fish/seafood straight from the local fishermen.
-Traditional spoon sweets (fruit preserves) and a liqueur made of cornelian cherries are the perfect finale.
+Simple, elegant, and discreet — Giorgio Armani has dined there too — it serves a delicious mix of history and modernity, with stand-out specialties such as sea bream carpaccio with olive oil/ fresh pepper, open lasagna with vegetables/prawns, and fresh fish/seafood straight from the local fishermen some of it presented in excellent crudos.
+Traditional spoon sweets (fruit preserves) and a liqueur made of cherries are the perfect finale.

 Nostos Seafood Experience.
 On the Port of Adamas, this idyllic sea-front seafood restaurant — first opened in the summer of 2020 — serves Greek classics with a modern twist and other Mediterranean-cuisine references.
 The word nostos, according to Homer’s Odyssey, means returning home from a long journey.
 It has also its origins in the words nostimos (which means yummy) and nostalgia.
 The founders aspire to offer this nostalgic element by promoting pure local flavors combined with Greek wines.